 The dynamic CMS solution for more functionality & design freedom

-Drupal is a license-free CMS (Content Management System) and helps to create, manage and maintain websites or blogs of any size.
-The content management system is also frequently used successfully in the commercial environment.
-With numerous e-commerce integrations, Drupal offers equally comprehensive possibilities in the development of e-commerce offers and online stores.
+Drupal is an open-source CMS (Content Management System) that helps create, manage, and maintain websites or blogs of any size.
+This content management system is also frequently used in commercial environments.
+With numerous marketplace integrations, Drupal offers extensive possibilities across various industries.

-The CMS is known for its high flexibility in managing all kinds of content and offers sophisticated functionalities for modular and efficient content management.
-Drupal also offers (similar to WordPress) easy extensibility through the development of standalone modules & plugins.
-Thus, almost any kind of web-based application can be implemented using Drupal.
+The CMS is renowned for its flexibility in content distribution and provides sophisticated functionalities for modular and efficient content management.
+Like WordPress, Drupal offers easy extensibility through the development of standalone modules and plugins.
+This allows for the implementation of almost any web-based application using Drupal.

-Furthermore, Drupal also fulfills the common requirements for a headless content management system, which makes it possible to use Drupal as a pure content management interface.
-In this case, the CMS is used by third-party applications (e.g. mobile apps or cloud applications) via interfaces and acts as a content database with simple content maintenance options for content management.
+Furthermore, Drupal meets the common requirements for a headless content management system.
+This capability allows Drupal to be used as a pure content management interface.
+In such scenarios, the CMS is accessed by third-party applications (e.g., mobile apps or cloud applications) via interfaces and serves as a content database, offering straightforward content maintenance options.

 Useful core functions at a glance

-- Access control and user authorisation: Drupal has an integrated access control system that can be used to create new roles with individual permissions.
+- Access control and user authorization: Drupal has an integrated access control system that allows for the creation of new roles with individual permissions.

-- Drupal supports multilingual websites: already after installation the CMS is available in several languages.
-Basically, there are two options: the frontend or/and the backend are made multilingual, which allows international teams to work on a Drupal installation.
+- Multilingual support: Immediately after installation, the CMS is available in several languages.
+Essentially, there are two options: making either the frontend, the backend, or both multilingual.
+This flexibility allows international teams to collaborate on a Drupal installation.

-- Taxonomies: Drupal’s taxonomy system is particularly flexible, so it is suitable for handling a lot of content.
+- Taxonomies: Drupal’s taxonomy system is exceptionally flexible, making it ideal for managing a significant amount of content.

 A community for more security due to the Drupal Security Team

-Drupal has a particularly large online community that regularly develops updates and modules to further develop and optimise the content management system.
+Drupal boasts a particularly large online community that regularly develops updates and modules to enhance and optimize the content management system.

-This is also the basis for the Drupal Security Team.
-In the event of unusual occurrences that affect the security of the software, Drupal users are asked to contact the team of experts immediately and report potential errors or vulnerabilities as quickly as possible.
+This foundation also underpins the Drupal Security Team.
+In the event of unusual occurrences affecting the software’s security, Drupal users are urged to contact this team of experts immediately and report potential errors or vulnerabilities as swiftly as possible.

-The internationally represented team reviews reported security vulnerabilities, informs users about possible anomalies and organises security fixes.
+The internationally-represented team reviews these reported security vulnerabilities, informs users of possible anomalies, and organizes security fixes.

 Drupal and Wordpress - an overview

-Drupal and WordPress are popular open source solutions for businesses, both can be purchased licence-free and installed immediately.
+Drupal and WordPress are popular open source solutions for businesses.
+Both can be acquired without licensing fees and installed immediately.

-To make the choice easier for your company, we recommend that you take factors such as the size of the company (international activities), financial resources and previous technical knowledge into account in the decision-making process.
+To make the choice easier for your company, we recommend taking into account factors such as company size (including international activities), financial resources, and prior technical knowledge during the decision-making process.

-- Drupal usually requires more practice than WordPress, as programming knowledge is necessary.
+- Drupal usually requires more hands-on experience than WordPress because it necessitates programming knowledge.

-- Drupal websites tend to be more cost-intensive than comparatively WordPress websites.
-This is because Drupal is often used to realise larger as well as international (multilingual) projects, and technical know-how from external experts is also often necessary.
+- Websites built with Drupal tend to be more cost-intensive than those built with WordPress.
+This is because Drupal is often used for larger, international (multilingual) projects where technical expertise from external specialists may be required.

-- Drupal offers more flexibility than WordPress.
-Although both open source solutions can be extended with countless plugins or modules, Drupal also offers a powerful API, i.e. an interface for creating your own modules.
+- While both Drupal and WordPress can be extended with a myriad of plugins or modules, Drupal offers greater flexibility, thanks in part to its powerful API – an interface for creating custom modules.

 Our CMS experts will be pleased to support you in:

-- Identification and selection of the appropriate content management solution for your requirements
+- Identification and selection of the appropriate content management solution for your needs.

-- Setup and operation of a scalable and efficient hosting environment
+- Setting up and operating a scalable and efficient hosting environment.

-- Development of web projects and CMS applications of any size
+- Developing web projects and CMS applications of any size.

-- Development of extensions for enhanced functionalities by means of plug-ins or testing (and, if necessary, adaptation) of already available extensions
+- Creating extensions for enhanced functionalities through plugins, or testing (and, if necessary, adapting) available extensions.

-- Further development (or re-factoring / optimization) of existing web applications
+- Further developing (or refactoring/optimizing) existing web applications.

-- Training and education of employees in efficient and secure content management processes
+- Training and educating employees in efficient and secure content management processes.